Super Écran: Multiplexes and programming

 Super Écran offers an extensive variety of Hollywood and Canadian movies, television series from HBO, Showtime and others distributors, and original content.
 Super Écran operates four multiplex channels, numbered from 1 to 4 in standard and high-definition.
 A video on demand service, "Super Écran Sur Demande", was offered for digital cable and satellite subscribers, and "Super Écran Go", a TV Everywhere platform for mobile and TV streaming set-top box, both featuring programming from the Super Écran channels.
-Both services ceased operations on January 28, 2020, with their programming moving to the Crave platform.
+Go ceased operations on January 28, 2020, with their programming moving to the Crave platform while Sur Demande was only removed for Videotron Subscribers.